Human immunodeficiency virus protein 24 capsid antigen

 The p24 proteins then become undetectable again after sufficient antibodies to HIV have been produced because they bind to the p24 protein and eliminate it from the blood.
 Once antibodies are produced, the p24 test will be negative even in people who are infected with HIV.
 At that point, the standard HIV antibody test will be positive.
 Later in the course of HIV, p24 protein again becomes detectable.

 The collection method depends on the type of test kit used.
-A blood sample can be collected by drawing blood through a needle placed in a vein in your arm.
+A blood sample can be collected by drawing blood through a needle placed in a vein in your arm or by a finger-prick.

 The p24 test may be used to detect early HIV infection and to screen donated blood for HIV.
 Since p24 levels rise and fall with HIV levels, the test may also be used to monitor anti-HIV therapy and to evaluate disease progression.
 The advantages of the p24 test are that it can detect HIV infection days earlier, before antibodies develop.